Questions To Ask when Choosing a PEO

 A PEO in good standing with industry organizations generally has better access to information and updates that could impact your business, and can serve you better as a result.

-StaffScapes is a Member of The National Association for Professional Employer Organizations and The Society for Human Resource Management.
+StaffScapes is a member of The National Association for Professional Employer Organizations and The Society for Human Resource Management.
 Additionally, we find that active participation in these industry groups enables us to be a proactive force for positive change within the PEO industry.

 Co-employment is when both your company and the PEO carry out the employment functions for your workforce.
-Depending on your situation, this might or might not be the best approach for you and your employees.
+Depending on your situation, this may or may not be the best approach for you and your employees.
 Many PEO experts, including StaffScapes, offer various levels of service options to fit your needs.
 Request that the provider describe the scope of services they offer and ask if they will help assess what combination of HR services would work best for you.

 In general, most StaffScapes clients work well with the PEO co-employment model.
 However, an Administrative Services Organization (ASO) option, which is similar to the PEO model but does not include co-employment, is also available.